faridprogrammer/faridprogrammer/README.md

 I'm currently building [checklists](https://github.com/faridprogrammer/checklists).

-I’m looking to collaborate on C#, .NET Core projects
+and looking for help with my [module-plus-template](https://github.com/faridprogrammer/module-plus-template) project.

-and looking for help with my [module-plus-template](https://github.com/faridprogrammer/module-plus-template) project
+I'm looking forward to collaborate on NodeJs and .NET Core projects.

-🌱 I’m currently learning NodeJs
+🌱 HEY!!!
+I’m currently learning NodeJs :)

 <!--
 **faridprogrammer/faridprogrammer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.